cypress-io/cypress-documentation/source/api/events/catalog-of-events.md

 // cypress/support/index.js

 Cypress.on('uncaught:exception', (err, runnable) => {
-  // we expect a 3rd party library to error and don't want
+  // we expect a 3rd party library error with message 'list not defined'
-  // it to fail the test so we return false if (err.message.includes('3rd party error')) {
+  // and don't want to fail the test so we return false if (err.message.includes('list not defined')) {
     return false
   }